ankita-jana/Moodify/README.md

 # 🎵 Moodify

-Moodify is a web application that recommends songs based on your current mood using a static dataset.
+Moodify is a web application that recommends songs based on your current mood.
 It’s built with **React (Vite)** on the frontend and **Node.js + Express** on the backend.

 ---